Opportunity Profile

 Intercollegiate athletics, intramural sports, club sports, adapted athletics and two student recreation centers ranked among the best in the nation give every student an opportunity to participate in the pride and tradition that define Alabama Athletics.

-The Crimson Tide ranks No. 9 in the annual Learfield Directors Cup, which ranks NCAA athletics departments.
+The Crimson Tide ranks No. 9 in the annual Learfield Directors' Cup, which ranks NCAA athletics departments.
 The ranking for 2023-2024 is the second-highest in program history.

 The men's basketball team reached the NCAA Final Four for the first time in program history.

-Sixteen current and former student-athletes competed in the 2024 Paris Olympics.
+Seventeen current and former student-athletes competed in the 2024 Paris Olympics.

 A total of eight programs scored a perfect 1,000 with 12 Crimson Tide teams earning program record high numbers in the latest Academic Progress Rate (APR).
 Altogether, UA achieved a program-best average APR score of 995.5 across the University's 21 sports in 2022-23, surpassing the previous mark of 995.0 which was set a year ago.
 In fact, this year's report marks the sixth consecutive year of improvement for Alabama's overall average score.